gnuman/leaderboardmvp/README.md

 Error handling of API's , unit tests

+*How to run server*:

+Go to leaderboardmvp/server

+run yarn

+Start `yarn watch ` in one tab

+`yarn start` in another

+Server will get started on http://localhost:5000/

 ### Client

 I have used https://github.com/faceyspacey/redux-first-router for client, it also uses server side rendering.